solid/team/tasks/tools-aggregation.md

-# Aggregation of Solid-compatible tools
+# Aggregation of Solid-interoperable tools

 ## Responsibilities

-Members should aggregate a list of Solid-compatible tools that meet certain criteria.
+Members should aggregate a list of tools that make use of the Solid specifications in some way.

-The task force needs to develop these criteria, ensuring that they're fair and maintainable.
+The tools should meet certain criteria that the task force makes publicly available.
+The task force needs to develop these criteria (or find old existing ones), ensuring that they're fair and maintainable.

+Submissions of new tools should also be made publicly, through mechanics such as Pull Requests to solidproject.org.

 ## Task Force Members